fullstacksk/fullstacksk/react-interview-qna.md

 25. What are stateful components in react?
 26. What are refs in react?
 27. What are the controlled components in react?
+  - form data is handled by a React component
 28. Why is router required in react?
 29. What are the components of redux in react?
 30. What are the advantages of using redux?